streampulse/StreamPULSE/README.md

 This package facilitates
-data acquisition from the StreamPULSE database, data supplementation where necessary, formatting for streamMetabolizer or BASE, as well as model fitting and prediction.
+data acquisition from the StreamPULSE database, data supplementation where necessary, formatting for streamMetabolizer or BASE, model fitting and prediction, and visualization of model outputs.

 ---
 ### **Installation**